News

 Membership Subcommittee

-Chairs Brian Barks and John Herboth
+Chairs Brian Barks and Nathan Aring

 The Membership committee strives to continuously improve engagement with our members, students, and engage with our chapter’s non-member partner and affiliate organizations to extend the our network's reach and grow.